SPE – seamless and sustainable end-to-end connectivity - CIE

 The wiring method already established in automotive engineering has the potential to meet the requirements of many applications in industrial automation as well: Depending on the distance, devices with gigabit transmission rates can be integrated into Ethernet networks via the single pair of wires.
 Power over Data Line (PoDL) can be used to supply power to the instrumentation via the same pair of wires.
 In addition to sensors and actuators – in the power range of the previous Power over Ethernet (PoE) – camera-based systems for test and measurement can also be connected and supplied via PoDL, for example.

-Dieter Sandula, Product Manager at binder, comments: “SPE will undoubtedly make its way into the existing data infrastructure.
+Dieter Sandula, product manager at binder, commented: “SPE will undoubtedly make its way into the existing data infrastructure.
 This type of data transmission can lead to more sustainable systems that improve cost-effectiveness in automation.
 In addition, reduced consumption of resources in manufacturing and processing ultimately brings an environmentally sustainable advantage.”

 Product design according to IEC standard